Teacher – Mrs. Kellie Fusco

 - Manuscript printing

-- Daily practice (integrated with reading and spelling) on formation of all lowercase letters and numbers and most uppercase letters.
+- Daily practice (integrated with reading and spelling) on the formation of all lowercase letters and numbers and most uppercase letters.

 - Emphasis on fine motor skill development, correct pencil grip, spacing, and neatness